mrclalmda/aws_resume_challenge/README.md

 - Get Cloud Practitioner Certified
 - Configure AWS Account configured as to not use root user
 - Will to learn
-- Stick to us-east-1 region
+- Stick to us-east-1 region (its cheaper)

 ## Implementation